geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 5. Restart your server

 .. note:: Here below you can find a bash script which simplifies the Keystore SSL Certificates importing.
-Use it at your conveninece.
+Use it at your convenience.

 	.. code-block:: shell